LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 ---

 A mobile library stop is a location visited by a mobile library vehicle.
-It should be open to all members of the public.
+It should also be open to members of the public.
 This will exclude locations that are for home deliveries, or locations that have other access restrictions (such as school-only).

 ### How the data can be collected

 Library services will often already hold mobile library stops in spreadsheets.
-These may also be held in the Library Management System, but this is rarely the 'master' copy of the data.
+They may also be held in the Library Management System, but this is rarely the 'master' copy of the data.

-In this case, the most likely method for compiling this data will be to rearrange existing spreadsheets or documents into this data format.
+The most likely method for compiling this data will be to rearrange existing spreadsheets or documents into this data format.

 ### Sample data row